simulkade/FVTool/README.md

 It's not fully compatible because you cannot overload operators for octave builtin types.
 If you avoid using the overloaded operators, it works fine.
 I've written/am writing the code in [Julia] (http://julialang.org/).
 It goes well, but the visualization and sparse solvers of Julia are not mature yet.

+## Other codes
+I have a PVT tool (phase equilibrium calculations) in matlab, which is not ready to be shared yet.
+The code must be commented and revised.
+That's the reason that you get this warning durin the start-up.